harterrt/harterrt/content/mozilla/invisible_work.md

 Last month I gave a talk at [csv,conf](https://csvconf.com/speakers/#ryan-harter) on "Getting Credit for Invisible Work".
-The csv,conf organizers just published a
-[recording of the talk](https://www.youtube.com/watch?v=W7zT-GRDSCw).
+The (amazing) csv,conf organizers just published a [recording of the talk](https://www.youtube.com/watch?v=W7zT-GRDSCw).
 ([slides here](https://blog.harterrt.com/static/invisible_work_preso/#p1)).
 Give it a watch!
 It's only 20m long (including the Q&A).